Pros / It has a top-loading port for physical photo conversion.

 - Maximum Expandable Storage

-Considering that the ION Pics 2 SD has “SD” in its very name, we’re disappointed it doesn’t allow for SD cards larger than 4GB.
-Additionally, we found its massive lack of film format compatibility to be surprising, along with its low-resolution output of 10 MP.
-However, if you aren’t too concerned about these specs, and need a simple device to convert your physical prints or 35 mm media, this converter may be just the right choice for you, especially since it’s the second least expensive unit we reviewed.
+Considering that the ION Pics 2 SD has “SD” in its name, we were disappointed to learn that it doesn’t allow for SD cards larger than 4GB.
+Additionally, we found its massive lack of format compatibility to be surprising, along with its low output resolution.
+However, if you aren’t too concerned with these features, and merely need a simple device to convert your physical prints or 35 mm media, this converter may be just the right choice for you, especially since it’s the second most expensive unit we reviewed.